 - Develop defined storefronts or window areas that enable retailers to create their own identity within the storefront.
-Whenever possible, designers should incorporate planning for sign placement in the overall design of the building. - Street frontage should be mostly glass in order to maintain a visually interesting street facade for pedestrians.
-For larger retailers occupying extensive frontage, display windows with frequently changing merchandise should be used rather than window film or other coverings. - Entry doors should be clearly apparent use of canopies, eyebrows or other distinguishing elements in modern curtainwall buildings helps shoppers orient themselves on the street.
+Whenever possible, designers should incorporate planning for sign placement in the overall design of the building. - Street frontage should be mostly clear glass in order to maintain a visually interesting street facade for pedestrians.
+For larger retailers occupying extensive frontage, display windows with frequently changing merchandise should be used rather than window film or other coverings. - Select clear glass products with a VLT over 80% for insulated glass and over 85% for single pane glass, at retail windows and entry doors. - Entry doors should be clearly apparent use of canopies, eyebrows or other distinguishing elements in modern curtainwall buildings helps shoppers orient themselves on the street.

 - Blank street walls without glass or signage should be avoided.
-Shoppers lose interest and feel uneasy when confronted with extensive blank facades. - Avoid continuous, undifferentiated large storefronts without signage opportunities or clear entry doors. - Non-pedestrian oriented signs, such as signs placed too high on the building facade or large signs more appropriate for automobile visibility are not appropriate in the District.
+Shoppers lose interest and feel uneasy when confronted with extensive blank facades. - Avoid continuous, undifferentiated large storefronts without signage opportunities or clear entry doors. - Non-pedestrian oriented signs, such as signs placed too high on the building facade or large signs more appropriate for automobile visibility are not appropriate in the District. - Avoid tinted, reflective or darkened glass in windows and entry doors.
+Avoid heavy mullions and wide, dark door frames that reduce visibility into the store.